kevinschaul/jump-start/README.md

 Open [localhost:3000](localhost:3000) in a browser.

+Alternatively, there is a Storybook presentation that you can use:

+    npm run setup
+    npm run storybook

+Open localhost:6006 in a browser.

+## Deploying the gallery to Github Pages

+This repo includes a [deploy workflow](.github/workflows/deploy.yml) that deploys your jump start gallery to Github pages.
+By default the custom gallery frontend is used, but you can edit the env variables in [.env](.env) to deploy the Storybook version instead.

 ## Updating the gallery code

 The snapshot of the jump-start-gallery code in this repo will